sogno-platform/dpsim/docs/hugo/content/en/docs/Concepts/state-space-nodal.md

 $\mathbf{A}$, and splitting the envelope into real and imaginary parts turns that into a real system of twice the size.
 This is derived in full under
-[SSN across domains]({{< ref "ssn-domain-formulation.md" >}}), together with why the equivalent admittance is complex in an envelope domain and real in an instantaneous one.
+[SSN across domains]({{< ref "ssn-domain-formulation.md" >}}), together with why the equivalent admittance is represented differently in envelope and instantaneous domains.

 The real-augmented form matches how the rest of the dynamic phasor system is already assembled: a complex admittance $g = g_r + j g_i$ is stamped as the real block
 $\left[\begin{smallmatrix} g_r & -g_i \\ g_i & g_r \end{smallmatrix}\right]$, with real and
 imaginary node parts in separate halves of a real-valued system.
+This complex-scalar representation is sufficient when the component is complex-linear.
+A mixed real/envelope model, such as a controlled converter, may instead produce a general real $2 \times 2$ block because its $d$- and
-The SSN component therefore needs no complex assembly of its own, and the trapezoidal discretisation used by the instantaneous models applies unchanged.
+$q$-axis responses differ.
+That block must be retained when it is stamped into the same real-augmented system.
+In both cases, the trapezoidal discretisation used by the instantaneous models applies unchanged.

 ## Components